smallvictories/developers/README.md

 ```
 ----

-## Customizing a Default theme
+## Customizing a Default template with your own code
 Default themes are the standard themes built into Small Victories.
 You can customize theme however you please, from simple stuff like changing the fonts to completely reconfiguring the layout.

 We’ve included two sets of files for you to reference:

 ### `/default-files`
 This is exactly how a new SV site appears in your Dropbox when it’s created, including default files.
 As with a real SV site, this doesn’t include the base HTML, CSS, or JS for the template.
 Use this when: you want to run a site locally and customize it using CSS and JS.

+1. Download the template you want to start with
+2. Follow the steps for running an SV site locally

-## `/source-files`
+### `/source-files`
 This is the source code – including HTML/CSS/JS – for a template.

-Use this when: you want to reference the page structure, specific class names, etc.
+Use this when: you want to reference the page structure, specific class names, etc. This is just for reference purposes, since real SV sites don’t give direct access to the source HTML/CSS/JS.

 For more info on individual default themes, go the Themes page.